Natural Baby Life logo (480 x 130)

 Leaking in diaper bag

-If your Dr Brown bottle is leaking into your diaper bag and you have already confirmed that the top is tight, the problem is probably that the bottle is tilting or falling over in the bag and milk or formula is getting into the vent system.
+If your Dr. Brown bottle is leaking into your diaper bag and you have already confirmed that the top is tight, the problem is probably that the bottle is tilting or falling over in the bag and milk or formula is getting into the vent system.

 Comotomo baby bottles leaking

-If the leak is coming from where the top and bottom pieces meet, check the ring and ensure that the nipple has been popped into the ring completely and correctly and the ring has been screwed tightly onto the base.
+If the leak is coming from where the top and bottom pieces meet, check the ring and ensure the nipple has been popped into the ring completely and correctly and the ring has been screwed tightly onto the base.
 This is a common issue that is easily overlooked!

 Philips Avent Natural bottles leaking